What does the CISI plan cover?

 Prior to departure, you will receive a confirmation email from CISI containing your enrollment information, including an insurance ID card that contains valuable information including the group policy number and emergency contact details.
-Participants should sign their ID cards after printing and keep in a safe place.
+Participants should sign their ID cards after printing and keep them in a safe place.

-Can I access plan information on-line?
+Can I access plan information online?

-The myCISI Participant Portal is your one-stop shop for information pertaining to your plan.
+The myCISI Participant Portal is your one-stop-shop for information pertaining to your plan.
 To access the portal, go to www.culturalinsurance.com, click on the green “Login to MyCISI” button and then Select “click here to create an account” under the “Create an Account” section.
 You will then be prompted to enter your name and birth date.
 Please note: The information you enter here must exactly match the information you provided during the enrollment process.
 Once entered correctly, you will be provided access to the site and will be able to create the password of your choice.
 Please make sure you add the page to your list of Trusted Sites.

 The Participant Portal allows you to: